Modular Jump Gaussian Processes: Review

 The likelihood (\ref{eq:2lik}) can be used to learn $\Sigma(X_N)$ under some restrictions, such as positive definiteness.
-Often, covariance built from a kernel specifying $\Sigma(X_N)_{ij} = \Sigma(x_i, x_j)$.
+Often, covariance is built from a kernel specifying $\Sigma(X_N)_{ij} = \Sigma(x_i, x_j)$.
 Kernels that depend only on the distance between inputs yield stationary processes, eliminating all input position information from the model.
 One example is squared exponential kernel

 which we use throughout, although none of our contribution is explicitly tied to this choice.
-Other stationary kernels, such as Matérn \citep{stein2012interpolation}, are similarly appropriate.
+Other stationary kernels, such as Mat\'{e}rn \citep{stein2012interpolation}, are similarly appropriate.
 Above, $\tau^2$ and $\theta = [\theta_1,\dots,\theta_d]$ are hyperparameters representing the scale and lengthscale, respectively.
 These quantities may be inferred via maximum likelihood estimation (MLE) with Eq.~(\ref{eq:2lik}).

 The same structure may be extended from training to testing for prediction.
 Let $\mathcal{X}$ denote an $m \times d$ matrix of new/testing locations, and $\tilde{x}^{\top}_i$ be the $i^{\text{th}}$ row of $\mathcal{X}$.
 Then, using any hyperparameters learned from training data, $Y(\mathcal{X}) \mid X_N, Y_N \sim \mathcal{N}_m \left(\mu_N({\mathcal{X}}), \Sigma_N({\mathcal{X}}) \right)$ where